dzackgarza/Arizona-Winter-School-2019/Typeset/Day 1/Notes 2 Hopkins.md

 **Theorem:** If $k$ is perfect and algebraically closed, this is a *complete* invariant.

+# Deforming Away from $p$
 We know what happens in characteristic $p$, so now we try to deform away from $p$ -- this is what yields the Lubin-Tate deformation space.

 Here's the setup:

 Let $k$ be a field of characteristic $p>0$ with a formal group law over $k$ given by $\Gamma$.
 We know $\Gamma$ is classified by its height, but what happens over other rings?
 Let $B$ be a complete local ring with maximal ideal $\mathrm m$ (i.e. $\mathrm m$ is nilpotent, or it is topologically complete wrt powers of $\mathrm m$).